decaporg/decap-cms/website/content/docs/nuxt.md

       - { label: 'Body', name: 'body', widget: 'markdown' }
 ```

 You can build whatever collections and content modeling you want.
-The important thing to note is the `format: 'json'` value on each collection.
-This is important for consuming content in Nuxt.
+The important thing to note is the `format: 'frontmatter'` value on each collection.
+This is important for consuming content in Nuxt with the [nuxt/content](https://content.nuxtjs.org) module.

 ### Add the `content/` directory to Nuxt